HBRGTech/mongo-session-manager/README.md

 # Overview

 This is an Apache Tomcat Persistent Session Manager implementation backed by MongoDB.
-This works borrows heavily from the concepts laid out in the [Mongo-Tomcat-Sessions project by David Dawson](https://github.com/naviance/Mongo-Tomcat-Sessions) and applies them using Tomcat's `org.apache.catalina.session.PersistencManager` and `org.apache.catalina.Store` interfaces.
+This work borrows heavily from the concepts laid out in the [Mongo-Tomcat-Sessions project by David Dawson](https://github.com/naviance/Mongo-Tomcat-Sessions) and applies them using Tomcat's `org.apache.catalina.session.PersistencManager` and `org.apache.catalina.Store` interfaces.

 ## Quick Start